I have seen the future

 Each of the candidates made a five-minute speech appealing for the convention’s endorsement.
 Omar has perfected the verbal fog of leftist platitudes and socialist aspirations.
 Her lecturing and hectoring grate.
 Although the United States provided her refuge and accommodated her success, she is a fount of complaints and ingratitude.
 She called twice for the abolition of Immigration and Customs Enforcement.
 Elsewhere, she has established herself as a genuine Israel hater.
 I have seen the future, I thought to myself, and it’s jerks.

 No one raised any question about Omar’s curious marital history.
 It is a history that seems to implicate some kind of fraud.
 Omar remains confident that she is immune to conventional scrutiny.
-As the contest now moves to the August 14 primary, one wonders if the media — local or national — will raise seek answers to the questions on which Omar has so far shut the door.
+As the contest now moves to the August 14 primary, one wonders if the media — local or national — will seek answers to the questions on which Omar has so far shut the door.